austintoddj/texastwisters/src/data/programs/team.md

   squareImage2: '/images/stock/program-description-03.jpg'
 pricingSection:
   tagline: Membership & Pricing
-  headline: Tryouts now available!
+  headline: Call us today!
-  text: All team classes are by invitation only.
-Level 4 coming in 2025.
-Contact us to schedule a tryout!
+  text: All levels are by invitation only.
+Contact us to schedule a tryout, or to learn more about our team program.
   pricing1:
     name: Level 2
     price: $150